al-nf/acm-wiki/public/tutorials/c.md

 char y;
 ```

-Start the line with the variable type, followed by the variable name.
+Start the line with the variable type then followed by the variable name.
 You can optionally include an initial value for the variable.
-Here is a list of the common primitive (default) types in C:
+Here is a list of some common data types in C:

 | Type | Description |
 | - | - |